Gigantoraptor: Postcranial skeleton

 The anterior caudal vertebrae have very long neural spines and are heavily pneumaticised with deep pleurocoels.
 The middle section of the relatively short tail is somewhat stiffened by long prezygapophyses.
 The caudal vertebrae are heavily pneumatized with a spongeous-like bone filling.
 The forelimbs are rather long because of an elongated humerus (73.5 cm long) and slender manus.
-The humerus is bowed outwards to an exceptionally large extent and has a very rounded head, similar to some birds.
+The humerus is bowed outwards to an exceptionally large extent and has a very rounded head, similar to some birds but unlike any other oviraptorosaur.
+This, along with a long and gracile antebrachium, suggests a very flexible arm with a wide range of motion that may have implications for foraging or display.
 The first metacarpal is very short and carries a strongly diverging thumb.
 The hindlimbs are well-developed and highly elongated: the femur is slender with a distinct head and neck, measuring 1.1 m; the tibia has similar top and bottom borders and measures 1.10 m long; and the metatarsus is 58.3 cm long with the metatarsal III being the largest.
 The pes is robust with large and strongly curved pedal unguals.